Mount Lindsey

 Mount Lindsey is a high mountain summit on the Sierra Blanca Massif in the Sangre de Cristo Range of the Rocky Mountains of North America.
 The 14048 ft fourteener is located in the Sangre de Cristo Land Grant, 17.4 km north (bearing 358°) of the community of Fort Garland in Costilla County, Colorado, United States.

 Mountain

-The summit and most of the southern flank of the mountain are privately held, but access to the summit is allowed.
 In 1954, the name was changed to honor Malcolm Lindsey, a beloved chaperone for the Juniors of the Colorado Mountain Club in the 1940s.
 Previously the mountain had been known as Old Baldy.